Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Indiana provides a compelling sales and use tax exemption for qualifying data center equipment, software, and energy consumption.
-This incentive directly lowers the upfront capital investment and ongoing operational costs for new and expanding data center projects.
+Tax Advantage For Data Centers Indiana provides a specific sales and use tax exemption for data center equipment and energy consumption.
+This financial benefit reduces the initial capital expenditure and supports long-term infrastructure investment for growing enterprises.

 Natural Disaster Risk